developersCradle/reactive-programming/README.md

 - [x] [Original Repository](https://github.com/vinsguru/java-reactive-programming-course). ✅
 - [ ] Remove numbers from packages (from projects and transfer to IntelliJ).
 - [ ] Do the IO model chapter for simplicity’s sake.
-- [ ] You can check the [Virtaul Thread](https://www.udemy.com/course/java-virtual-thread/) vs reactive programming.
+- [ ] One can check the [Virtaul Thread](https://www.udemy.com/course/java-virtual-thread/) vs reactive programming.
+    - [x] I checked [Virtaul Thread](https://github.com/developersCradle/data-structures-algorithms-[and-java-multithreading-concurrency-performance-optimization/tree/main#progresscurriculum-2) at this link! ✅
 - [ ] Do the `Mono - From Future` after the done with the multithreading.
 - [ ] After finishing this, read thought [Solita's Article](https://dev.solita.fi/2020/06/08/introduction-to-spring-webflux.html).